LGBTIQ+ Platform for Human Rights

 Support and dialogue are crucial to the promotion and protection of human rights for lesbian, gay, bisexual, transgender and intersex persons (LGBTI).
 The LGBTIQ platform for human rights builds networks and provides information and resources.
 The platform has been working with activists, government officials, scholars, migrant organizations, faith-based organizations, development cooperation specialists and NGOs since 2011.
 You are warmly invited to contact us for informal dialogue as well as about lectures, workshops and other resources.

-• The platform newsletter – networking with information: The LGBTI platform alerts you to events, studies and reports on LGBTI human rights as well as funding sources.
-Its newsletter appears approximately every two weeks.
-To receive the newsletter, please send an email to Sarah Kohrt.
+• The platform newsletter – networking with information: The LGBTIQ+-platform regularly alerts you to events, studies and reports on LGBTIQ+-international.
+To receive the newsletter, please send an email to Sarah Kohrt with the subject "Platform Newsletter".

 - Project 2022: Do no harm.
-The HES project “Do no harm – How to minimize risks for LGBTI in international human rights work” was launched in January 2022.
+The HES project “Do no harm – How to minimize risks for LGBTI in international human rights work” ran from January to December 2022..
 The “do no harm” general principle also applies to international efforts to promote and protect LGBTI human rights.
 Good intentions are not always put into practice successfully.
 This project spreads insights gained over many years in the field.
 We organize large and small-scale events to share expertise in international LGBTI work.
 Together with experts from the global South we develop questions and identify risks.
 All events, videos and articles are available hereand in the blog, tag: DNH-2022.

 - Project 2021: LGBTIQ+ human rights defenders.
 The Hirschfeld-Eddy Foundation’s “Human rights defenders: Education, inclusion and intersectional practice” is an intensive informational campaign on the situation of LGBTI human rights defenders in different parts of the world, which ran from January to December 2021.
 All the web talks, videos, audio material and articles are available here, and all the background information is also in the blog, tag: MRV-2021.